Living in Florida makes wintertime skiing a real treat! When the snowbirds come my direction, I go the other way.

 Ski Beech offers a great lodge with ski rentals and fitting.
 There are also opportunities at night, including a video arcade, pool hall, and some of the best night skiing in the Eastern U.S.

 While not on the slopes, Beech Mountain offers great accommodations anywhere from slope-side chalets with ski-in/ski-out ability, to mountainside log homes in neighboring towns, such as Banner Elk and Valle Crucis.
 Although there are ample shopping opportunities on the mountain, Banner Elk, NC and Boone, NC, are just minutes away with plenty of sights, museums, and shopping available.
 Boone has plenty to see for those looking for history and nature, but as a small college town, home to Appalachian State University, it has more modern attractions as well.

-For accommodation and slope information, see www.skibeech,com and search Beech Mountain on www.VRBO.com.
+For accommodation and slope information, see the resort site.
+Personally, I'd recommend using VRBO for housing.
 While there are some hotel accommodations in Boone and in Banner Elk, the prices available on private rentals in this area are great.